Museum featuring encyclopedic collections, with a multi-faceted tour.

 The Otto Dix collection (1891-1969).
 The Musée Unterlinden now holds sixteen works by this major figure of German Expressionism.
 In early 2022, two of his black chalk drawings on paper, Les Pouls and Billy Montigny, were added to the museum's collection of works by Otto Dix.
 This is the largest collection in France to date.
 Did you know that Otto Dix had strong ties with the town of Colmar?
 Held prisoner in the Loglebach camp during the Second World War, the artist had the opportunity to discover the Issenheim Altarpiece, a work for which he developed an inextinguishable fascination.

 At the end of your visit, which we're sure will leave you with unforgettable images, take the time to enjoy a snack at Café Schongauer, the museum's pleasant dining and relaxation area.
 A terrace in the Ackerhof courtyard invites you to relax and unwind in the shade of young apple trees.
 Continuous service is provided from 11 a.m. to 4.30 p.m., and the menu offers simple yet refined dishes and delicious pastries.
-To finish on a high note, a visit to the museum store is a must: exhibition catalogs and fine books on art, chic stationery and accessories, games and books for children - there's something for every taste and every age!
+To finish on a high note, a visit to the museum store is a must: exhibition catalogs and fine art books, chic stationery and accessories, games and books for children - there's something for every taste and every age!

 Did you know?
 This review was written by our professional authors.